cloudquery/cloudquery/website/pages/docs/developers/architecture.md

 ## SDK

-CloudQuery providers utilize `plugin-sdk`, which abstracts most of the TL \(in ETL, extract-transform-load\).
+CloudQuery plugins utilize `plugin-sdk`, which abstracts most of the TL \(in ETL, extract-transform-load\).
 So, as a developer, you will only have to implement the \("E" in "ETL"\) initializing, authentication, and fetching of the data via the third-party APIs — the SDK will take care of transforming the data and loading it into the database.
 Also, your plugin will get support out-of-the-box for new features and things like other database support as cloudquery-core progresses.

 ## Resources